albruevich/Text-Quest-Editor/README.md

 - Accepts / does not accept values
 - Divisibility

-It is recommended to start with one condition so as not to complicate the logic and not get confused while testing the quest.
+It is recommended to start with one condition so you do not overcomplicate the logic and get confused while testing the quest.

 ---

-### 6. Display Order
+### 6. Display order

-If there are several transitions, they can be shown in different order.
+If there are several transitions, they can be displayed in different order.

 <img src="docs/trans_order_1.webp" width="274">

 The order is set through the **Display order** parameter:
-- the smaller the value, the higher the button is in the list,
+- the smaller the value, the higher the button appears in the list,
 - if the values are the same — the order is determined randomly.

 <img src="docs/trans_order_2.webp" width="127">